-RO Romania National Identification Number (Cod Numeric Personal) The Romanian Personal Numerical Code National ID (Cod Numeric Personal, CNP) consists of 13 digits and is created by using the citizen's gender of the citizen and century of birth (1 digit, 1/3/5/7 for men-male, 2/4/6/8 for women female and 9 for foreign citizens), date of birth (6 six digits, YYMMDD), the country zone place of birth (2 two digits, from 01 to 46 or from 51 to 52, or 99), followed by a serial number (3 digits) and finally a checksum 1 control digit, at the end.
-The first digit encodes the person's gender of person as follows: 1 Male born between 1900 and 1999 2 Female born between 1900 and 1999 3 Male born between 1800 and 1899 4 Female born after 2000 6 Female born after 2000 7 Male, foreign citizen, RO resident 8 Female, foreign citizen, RO resident 9 Foreign citizen The country zone is a code of Romanian county in alphabetical order.
-For Bucharest the code is 4 followed by the sector number.
-To calculate the checksum digit, every digit from CNP is multiplied with the corresponding digit in number 279146358279; the sum of all these multiplications is then divided by 11.
-If the remainder is 10 then the The CNP is a unique identifying number, assigned to for each person it is assigned at birth and never changes except in cases of erroneous attribution, sex change or change of status from legal resident to citizen, it' is inscribed written on Birth Certificate, Identity Card and Driving License.
-National Passport Number checksum digit is 1, otherwise it's the remainder itself.
-The Romanian Passport Number consists of 98 digits. of which: Position 1 and 2: [A Z] and Position 3 8: [0 9] Romanian National Passport CONCAT 1 to sitt of 1 tail at 2.
-[A 2] and 1 osition 3 to [o 3] SE Sweden Personal identity number Personal code number: 12 digits numerical in the format CCYYMMDDZZZQ CCYYMMDD is the date of birth, ZZZ the individual serial number, and Q is the control character (calculated with Luhn-algoritm).
+RO Romania National Identification Number (Cod Numeric Personal) The Romanian National ID (Cod Numeric Personal, CNP) consists of 13 digits and is created by using the gender of the citizen and century (1 digit, 1/3/5/7 for men, 2/4/6/8 for women and 9 for foreign citizens), date of birth (6 digits, YYMMDD), the place of birth (2 digits,), followed by a serial number (3 digits) and 1 control digit, at the end.
+The first digit encodes the person's gender as follows: 1 Male born between 1900 and 1999 2 Female born between 1900 and 1999 3 Male born between 1800 and 1899 4 Female born after 2000 6 Female born after 2000 7 Male, foreign citizen, RO resident 8 Female, foreign citizen, RO resident 9 Foreign citizen The CNP is a unique identifying number, assigned to for each person at birth and is inscribed on Birth Certificate, Identity Card and Driving License.
+National Passport Number The Romanian Passport Number consists of 9 digits.
+Romanian National Passport CONCAT SE Sweden Personal identity number Personal identity number: 12 digits numerical in the format CCYYMMDDZZZQ CCYYMMDD is the date of birth, ZZZ the individual serial number, and Q is the control character (calculated with Luhn-algoritm).
 The individual number ZZZ is odd for males and even for females.
 CC is century, YY year, MM month and DD day.
-Personal code number is used for unique personal identification and are written on or into various personal documents such as passports, health care cards, driver's licenses, and is held by authority registration at Swedish tax agency.
-CONCAT
+NB!
+The 12 digits numerical format is used, as the official 10 digits numerical format of the personal identity number includes a separator (YYMMDD-ZZZQ or YYMMDD+ZZZQ if the person has turned 100) which severely complicates data processing and storage.
+Personal code identity number is used for unique personal identification.
+This number, in its official 10 digits numerical format (i.e. excluding the CC for century and including a separator), is written on or into various personal documents such as passports, health care cards, and driver's licenses.
+CONCAT and annot streethest 00/10/11